Skip to contents

 Details

-The distance swap is described in detail in the paper Learning shallow convolutional feature descriptors with triplet losses by V. Balntas, E. Riba et al.
+The distance swap is described in detail in the paper Learning shallow convolutional feature descriptors with triplet losses doi:10.5244/C.30.119 by V. Balntas, E. Riba et al.

 The loss function for each sample in the mini-batch is: